taunsquared/taunsquared.github.io/_pages/about-me.md

 I'm currently developing a theory and methodology for field neuroscience, which would complement laboratory neuroscience by verifying the ethological validity of behaviour studies and of humane research techniques.
 After I earn my PhD, I'm interested in developing an educational system which presents and practices traditional school curriculum – maths, biology, chemistry, geography, history, physics, and more – in the context of permaculture farming. <br/>

+I enjoy creating interactive learning experiences, and I love working at the intersection of art, science, and activism.
+I think fostering each other’s creativity and curiosity is one of the most important and beautiful things we can do for one another.
+I also think it is so important for women to empower and inspire other women and girls to take on roles of influence, mediation, and mentorship. <br/>

 If you would like to get in touch, please email me at danbee at alum dot mit dot edu.

 [Curriculum Vitae](/assets/files/DanbeeKim_cv_20180124.pdf)